arokem/2017-01-20-ncec/slides.md

 --

-- What if your analysis requires extraordinary amounts of computation?
+- What if the raw data is very big?

 --

-- Or if it requires multiple distinct steps?
+- And what if your analysis requires extraordinary amounts of computation?

 ---

-# Cloud computing enables reproducibility
+## Cloud computing enables reproducibility

-## 5-fold cross-validation on 900 subjects
+# 5-fold cross-validation on 900 subjects

 https://github.com/arokem/dki-accuracy-reliability